End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Method

-where \textit{NN-Select} denotes the nearest slice and position selecting operation. \textit{MHAttention} denotes a Multi-Head Attention~\cite{vaswani2017attention} operation.
-A learnable position embedding is used to encode the spatial information into the calculation of attention.
+where \textit{NN-Select} denotes the nearest-slice and position-selecting operation. \textit{MHAttention} denotes a Multi-Head Attention~\cite{vaswani2017attention} operation.
+A learnable positional embedding is used to encode spatial information.
 In practice, we set $k_1=3$ and $k_2=9$.
-This configuration ensures that the computational complexity of our attention mechanism is approximately equivalent to that of a 3D convolution with a kernel size of 3.
+This ensures that the computational complexity of our attention mechanism is approximately equivalent to that of a 3D convolution with a kernel size of 3.
 As a result, the AFA module achieves high computational efficiency while retaining the flexibility and adaptability of attention-based feature aggregation.
 The complete algorithm pipeline is described in Sec. \ref{sec:sup_implementation}.

 While our AFA module effectively encodes features from varying 2D slice configurations, a persistent challenge remains in the online scenario, where the limited number of slices can hinder accurate 3D motion reconstruction.
-To alleviate this issue, we introduce a distillation loss that encourages the model to efficiently transfer knowledge from full-slice inputs to partial-slice inputs during training.
-In short, we predict two versions of motion features from full-slice observation and its randomly sampled subset.
+To alleviate this issue, we introduce a distillation loss that encourages the model to transfer knowledge from full-slice inputs to partial-slice inputs during training.
+In short, we predict two versions of motion features from full-slice observation and its randomly sampled slice subset.
 The distillation loss encourages the encoded feature from partial slices to be close to the feature from full-slice input.
 We formulate the loss we minimize to achieve this in Section \ref{sec:training}.

 \parag{Static Features.} The motion features described above relate $\mathbf{I}^0$ to $\mathbf{O}^t$.
 The same mechanism can also be used to relate $\mathbf{I}^0$ to itself and produce features that can be used for static reconstruction.
 This can be similarly written as